On tour with Richard Barrow

 Richard Barrow’s photographic equipment

-Richard offers a high standard of images to support his posts.
-He uses a Canon 6D Mark II camera but finds like most of us that his smartphone is the best for working on the road.
+Richard provides high-quality images to support his posts.
+He uses a Canon 6D Mark II camera but finds, like most of us, that his smartphone is the best for working on the road.
 99% of Richard’s photos are taken with his iPhone 11 Pro Max.

-He tours with all the best toys, on the boat trip the impressive Insta360 X, a 360° camera on the end of an invisible 3-meter long selfie stick.
+He tours with all the best toys, on the boat trip, the impressive Insta360 X, a 360° camera at the end of an invisible 3-meter long selfie stick.
 It produces some uniquely stunning aerial photos without flying his Mavic Air 2 drone.

 Richard Barrow and YouTube video creator Elah Palui

-Not to mention that we all know that generous Richard can be tapped up for sharing his photos along with the precise GPS location, the correct spelling of the name, location, and any detail required to tell the story.
+Not to mention that we all know that generous Richard can be tapped up to share his photos along with the precise GPS location, the correct spelling of the name, location, and any details required to tell the story.

 Richard with the Insta360X in action